COLONSAY? WHERE’S THAT THEN?

 There are also workshops hosted by the artists themselves and our famous Late Night Ceòl Ceilidh on Saturday night.

 TWO DISTILLERIES YOU SAY?
 SO WHAT CAN I EXPECT TO EAT AND DRINK WHEN I’M THERE?

-Colonsay Beverages run a very popular bar at the hall.
+Colonsay Beer Co. run a very popular bar at the hall.
 Situated upstairs, it offers a great alternative from which to view proceedings.
-They serve all their own beers, as well as their award winning Wild Island Gins.
+They serve all their own beers, as well as award winning Wild Island Gins.
 These are not to be missed.
 The bar also sells everything else you would expect and is the place to hang out in-between concerts.

 If you need something with which to soak up all that home grown refreshment, Gavin and his team from The Colonsay Pantry are on hand with delicious locally sourced burgers, sausages, pies and lots more besides.
 They can be found right outside the hall, in their very own marquee.

 So everything you need for a great night’s entertainment can be found all in one place!
 And when the gigs are over at the hall, the bar at The Colonsay hotel has a late night licence and a plentiful supply of the local brew…

 The Pantry and The Colonsay have fantastic, locally focused menus running throughout the festival.
 Either makes a great place to sample delicious Colonsay fayre before the entertainment gets underway in the hall.

 RIGHT, THAT SETTLES IT.
 HOW DO I GET THERE?